If you have specific questions that are not answered below, please email them to firstname.lastname@example.org.

 Can Pitt Seed Project funds be used for administrative support (e.g., project coordinator salary support) for the proposed project?

-Yes, the funds can be used to support existing position, temporary worker, or consultant.
-No new staff members should be hired with Pitt Seed Project funds.
+Yes, the funds can be used to support an existing position, temporary worker or consultant.
+No new staff members should be hired with these funds.
 Supplemental, overtime and temporary wages are subject to tax reporting and withholding, but are not eligible for defined contribution deductions or matching.